GerritCodeReview/plugins_code-owners/resources/Documentation/user-guide.md

   defines the code owner from the owned path.\
   The smaller the distance the better we consider the code owner as reviewer/approver for the path.

+## <a id="renames">Renames

+When files/folders get renamed, their code owner configuration should stay intact.
+Renaming a file/folder should normally not result in a situation where the code owner configuration for this file/folder no longer applies, because it was renamed.

+Mostly this is not a problem because [code owner config files](#codeOwnerConfigFiles) are stored inside the folders to which they apply.
+This means, if a folder gets renamed, the code owner config files in it still apply.

+However if a file/folder is renamed for which specific code owners are defined via [path expressions](path-expressions.html), it is possible that the code ownership changes.
+For example, this can happen if the old name is matched by a path expression that makes user A a code owner, but the new name is only matched by another path expression that makes user B a code owner.
+E.g. '*.md' is owned by user A, '*.txt' is owned by user B and 'config.md' is renamed to 'config.txt'.
+In this case it is the responsibility of the author doing the rename and the current code owners to ensure that the file/folder has the proper code owners at the new path.
+This is why for files that are renamed Gerrit requires a code owner approval for the old and the new path of the files (also see [code owner approval](#codeOwnerApproval) section).
+Also this is the reason why [matching subfolders via path expressions is discouraged](backend-find-owners.html#doNotUsePathExpressionsForSubdirectories).

 ---